USC-POSEIDON/Poseidon/README.md

 ```

 **Note for error "“run” can’t be opened because Apple cannot check it for malicious software."
 Right-click (or control-click) on the backend/dist/run executable in Finder, and select Open from the context menu.
 This action brings up a dialog with an option to open the app anyway.
 This method only needs to be done once, as macOS will remember your choice for this app in the future.

+**Note: Python vers.
+3.9 required.
+Some packages aren't supported in later versions.

 ## Packaging the Application
 For packaging the application, electron-builder is preferred.
 It can easily package and build a ready-for-distribution Electron app for macOS, Windows, and Linux.